 Yes, you can absolutely freeze it!
 Just make sure it is wrapped tightly.
 I wrap it in aluminum foil then put it in a freezer bag or airtight container.

 I usually make two stuffed breads at a time and one goes in the freezer for later.
 To reheat the pepeproni stromboli, just defrost it overnight in the refrigerator then heat it in the oven for about 15 minutes at 350 degrees.
 If you keep it wrapped in foil in the oven, the inside should stay nice and soft.

 - Let your pizza or bread dough sit out on the counter for 60 minutes.
 This will make more pliable and easy to work with.

-- Make sure to cool down your pepperoni stromboli for 10 to 15 minutes before slicing.
+- For best results, cool down your pepperoni stromboli for 10 to 15 minutes before slicing.

 What to Serve with Pepperoni Bread

-You can turn pepperoni bread into a meal if you serve it with a soup or salad.
-Like I mentioned above, I always serve it some marinara sauce for dipping but here are several dishes to make up a complete dinner.
+Pepperoni stuffed bread is a fun recipe to serve as a game day appetizer and makes a good finger food when served with other appetizers.
+You can turn pepperoni stromboli into a meal for family pizza night when you serve it with a soup or salad.
+As I mentioned above, I always serve some marinara sauce for dipping.
+Here are also several soup and salad dishes to make it a complete dinner.